Frequently Asked Questions

 While there are no refunds after the start of a given class session, we do understand things come up and individual classes may be missed.
 We try to be as accommodating as possible in that regard.
 If you are going to miss a class we will do one of the following:

 - For some classes we may offer up to ONE makeup session (1 hour) per 6 week class.
 This is not available for all classes.
-Read our make-up policy HERE.
+Read our makeup policy HERE.
+If you missed a class, you may fill out our makeup class request form HERE.

 - If your dog is undergoing surgery (castration or spay for example) and won’t be able to attend class, you may come watch your regularly scheduled session without them!
 This way, once they are feeling better, you will know how to proceed with their training and won’t fall behind!